 Thankfully, there are plenty of simple ways to prevent your goats from overheating.
 Not all of these options are viable for every goat owner, but you can keep your goats safe and healthy by taking precautions.
 This is especially critical in hotter or more humid climates.

 Goats should have constant access to clean, cool drinking water.
-On average, a goat will drink around 1-2 gallons of water per day.
-In hot weather, farmers should increase the amount of water that is provided.
-Putting frozen bottles of water in the water trays is a super simple, inexpensive way to keep the supply cool.
+On average, a goat will drink around 1-2 gallons of water daily.
+In hot weather, farmers should increase the amount of water provided.
+Putting frozen water bottles in the water trays is a super simple, inexpensive way to keep the supply cool.
 If you have a larger herd, make sure that there are watering options around the field so that all your goats have access to water.
 Limiting the number of watering options may mean that some goats don’t have access to all the water they need.

 Although goats should be sheared in the spring to keep them cool in the upcoming months, you should avoid shearing them during the summer.
 This may sound counterproductive, but research shows that goats and sheep with a short fleece are more comfortable in the heat than those without, as wool fibers dissipate heat more rapidly and protect the skin from sunburn.

 Finally, farmers should adjust the goat’s feeding and breeding routines accordingly.
 In extreme heat, goats will want to graze when it’s coolest outside, in the early hours of the morning and later on in the evening.
 They should also be fed less feed and allowed more time to rest.
-Breeding should be avoided on hot days and be done during the night when it’s cooler instead.
+Breeding should be avoided on hot days and done at night when it’s cooler.

 Goats are fairly adaptable animals, but you must provide your goats with adequate shade and water.
-Pregnant goats are more susceptible to heat and over-exertion.
+High humidity over 86°F increases the likelihood of heat stress and dehydration.
+Pregnant and older goats are more susceptible to heat and over-exertion.
 If your goat is sweating, take immediate action to cool it down.